 2020 Recycling Project

-We love them for their lighter weight, unique shapes, and playful designs!
+Made from recycled bottle glass, we love this jewelry for its lighter weight, unique shapes, and playful designs!

 This Process for recycled bottle glass jewelry is in addition to “The Process” outlined lower in this post.